Ilias-D-Sarris/Ilias-D-Sarris.github.io/_posts/2025-03-12-prioritizing-features-casual.md

 ---
-title:  "Prioritizing Features When Everything is 'High Priority' (Casual)"
+title:  Prioritizing Features When Everything is "High Priority" (Casual)
+layout: single
 ---

 ## Introduction: The Prioritization Paradox